source of inspiration for life

 Russian, Circassian, local languages

-The Karachay-Cherkess Republic is located in a mountain gorge, which ends with the high-mountain glaciers of the Dombay Valley.
-Here, the national spirit coexists with the majestic nature, modern mosques with ancient Orthodox churches, and folk traditions implement the covenants of the ancestors, according to which many locals live to this day.
-It is worth visiting here for the sake of the culture and incredible beauty of the Caucasian nature!
+The Karachay-Cherkess Republic is located in a mountain gorge, which ends with the high-mountain glaciers of the Dombai Valley.
+Here, the national spirit is adjacent to the majestic nature, modern mosques with ancient Orthodox churches, and folk traditions implement the precepts of their ancestors, according to which many locals live to this day.
+It is worth visiting here for the sake of the culture and incredible beauty of the Caucasus!

 Top 10 interesting places to visit: